HaithaamKH/Crud-Servlet-JSP/README.md

 ## Features
 - **User Authentication**: Employees can log in using their username and password, verified against the database.
+- **Session Validation**: A filter is used to forward requests, ensuring that only valid sessions can access protected resources.
 - **Role-Based Access Control**:
   - **Admin**: Has full CRUD access to employee data (create, edit, view, delete).
   - **User**: Can only view and edit their own information.